SamuelSHernandez/FormulaAI/README.md

 | 2             | Monaco                       |
 | 3             | Monza                        |

 Make sure you already installed all the project dependencies.
-Now, run the following command from **/FormulaAI**:
+Now, run the following command from your root directory:

 ```{python}
 python3 app/main.py